grahamwren/new_careers/project-report.md

 we aggregate these messages and then extract meta-data, especially an encoded ID from them.
 This is then used to create "room"(s) which represent one of these chat objects.

-Search was also complex to implement.
-Search strings from the user needed to be sanitized.
-Then we ensured that only 100 records could be fetched at once to prevent a user scanning the entire table.
-This then required that we support custom limits and offset in our search API.

 ### Most Significant Challenge
 This most significant challenge was designing a UI which implemented